GigaHierz/complete-NFT-app/README.md

   }
 ```

-[Here](https://www.trufflesuite.com/guides/using-infura-custom-provider) you can find more info on how to connect your Dapp createt with the truffel framework to a testnet with infura.
+[Here](https://www.trufflesuite.com/guides/using-infura-custom-provider) you can find more info on how to connect your DAPP created with the truffel framework to a testnet with infura.

 to deploy the contract to rinkeby testnetwork
 `truffle migrate --reset --network rinkeby`